YouTube-funded show makes first leap to network TV

-SAN FRANCISCO (Reuters) - U.S. TV network ABC will in October start broadcasting a cooking show that began as part of YouTube’s “Original Channels” initiative, the first such deal to take a YouTube-funded program to national TV.
+SAN FRANCISCO, Sept 24 (Reuters) - U.S. TV network ABC will in October start broadcasting a cooking show that began as part of YouTube’s “Original Channels” initiative, the first such deal to take a YouTube-funded programme to national TV.

 For Google-owned YouTube, the deal is a milestone in its effort to rebrand itself as a place to watch high-quality video, able to compete with traditional TV for advertising dollars as well as audiences.